jecisc/TinyLogger/README.md

 ## Contact

-If you have any questions or problems do not hesitate to open an issue or contact cyril (a) ferlicot.me
+If you have any questions or problems do not hesitate to open an issue or contact cyril (a) ferlicot.fr